Little did I know I would learn to handstand at 38. Or do a kick over at 39 for that matter! But that’s how it turned out.

 From then yoga was present in my life, but not on regular basis.
 Then I started doing Body Balance and became a teacher and taught for a couple of years before we moved and my two daughters came into my life and turned things upside down as kids do.

-But sometime in late 2015 I was browsing workout inspiration on Pinterest and found a photo of KinoMcGregor doing a forearm scorpion and I was completely blown away.
-I instantly knew I also wanted to do this, and since I was rather fit, I actually could quiet quickly, but my shape and stability was awful.
+But sometime in late 2015 I was trying to pull myself together and browsing workout inspiration on Pinterest.
+There I found a photo of KinoMcGregor doing a handstand scorpion and I was completely blown away.
+I instantly knew I also wanted to do this, but I couldn’t even hold a handstand properly for 2 seconds, let alone put my feet on my head.

-I think that was the start of my journey.
+This was the start of my “modern” yoga journey.
 Me and my husband did a 30 day yoga challenge with Erin Motz and I liked her so much I started a subsription on DoYouYoga where she was teaching.
 There I found Briohny Smythe and kind of fell in love with her teaching and her yoga.
 So I moved over to CodyApp which became AloMoves and a new world opened up.

 So I decided to become a yoga teacher.
 The thought had been growing for a long time, but when I found the perfect education at True North Vinyasa I was all in.
 I had the intention from the start to be an online yoga teacher, but as I understood the importance of teaching real people and seeing their reactions and getting their feedback I started a local studio in the small town where I live.
 And that’s where I am now.
 With a constantly growing community, both in real life and online.
 With new online offers, with an intention of being present with my students whether they are next door or on the other side of the world.